-- i. quoted prices in active markets (Level 1); - ii. inputs other than quoted prices included in Level 1 that are directly or indirectly observable in the market (externally verifiable inputs) (Level 2); or - iii. inputs that are not based on observable market data (unobservable inputs) (Level 3).
+- i. quoted prices in active markets (Level 1); - ii. inputs other than quoted prices included in Level 1 that are directly or indirectly observable in the market (externally verifiable inputs) (Level 2); or - iii. inputs that are not based on observable market data (unobservable inputs) and require applying judgment by the Group (Level 3).

 Commodity derivative instruments.
-The Group conducts natural gas foreign trading in active markets under long-term and short-term purchase and sales contracts, as well as purchases and sells various derivative instruments (with reference to the European natural gas hubs) for delivery optimization and to decrease exposure to the risk of negative changes in natural gas prices.
+The Group conducts natural gas foreign trading in active markets under long-term and short-term purchase and sales contracts, as well as purchases and sells various derivative instruments (with reference to the European natural gas hubs) for delivery optimization and to decrease exposure to the risk of negative impact of natural gas prices changes.
 In addition, from time to time, the Group enters into commodity derivative contracts to manage price risks relating to the Group's own use liquid hydrocarbons purchase agreements.